 This is faulty and utterly difficult.
 Our status quo thinking and action propels us to look at what's in our current view.
-We rarely in matters of management, look beyond proactively because as what Drucker said, we are constantly bogged down by "the tyranny of the mundane."
+We rarely, in matters of management, look beyond, proactively because as Drucker said, we are constantly bogged down by "the tyranny of the mundane."

-The leaders and managers' job is not to solve problems but to look for opportunities.
-The future while fraught with uncertainty and a high level of contradictions also provide a giant opportunity for innovation and applied creativity.
+The leaders' and managers' job is not to solve problems but to look for opportunities.
+The future while fraught with uncertainty and high level of contradictions also provide a giant opportunity for innovation and applied creativity.
 Where to look is a good starting question.

-We have to start with the forward thinking and then creates the subsequent leaps from the desired states to the present situation.
+You have to start with your good practice.
+You have to start with backward thinking and then create the strategies linking the present situation to your desired states.
 Some call it the zero moment, when the future states are achieved in the present.
-Before you even reach this stage, you would have already embarking on a the new challenge for the organization.
+Before you even reach this stage, you would be already on to your next-level challenge for your organization.

-How much of your time these days are devoted to focusing on future prospects and opportunities and minding your daily business of keeping the lights on?
+How much of your time these days is devoted to focusing on future prospects and opportunities, and how much time minding the daily business of keeping the lights on?

 The majority of people in organizations will just gladly go along any changes communicated as a positive development in the right direction.